anh-nguyen-98/course-registration-system/README.md

 **2. Add Course**:
+- Returns
-- Returns "Success" and adds a new course to the system iff the requester has Admin role
+  - "Success" and adds a new course to the system iff the requester has Admin role and course code is provided,
+  - "Access denied" if the requester has no Admin role
+  - "Missing course code" if course code is not provided
 - The requester is required to send 2 info:
   - requester authentication info: email & password
   - course info: